py563/py563/README.md

 - Fix defects through `CA Harvest` tickets in the existing system codebase.
 It was designed on `JSP`, `Servlets`, `JDBC` modules, and `Oracle 12c` as the database.
 It followed `MVC` architecture.
 - Enhanced the existing NHUIS to reflect the updated United States Labor Department RESEA program.
-- Document and Redesign the help section for NHIUS using `Adobe Robohelp` and supporting **Section 508** and **W3C standards**.
+- Document and redesign the help section for NHIUS using `Adobe Robohelp` and supporting **Section 508** and **W3C standards**.
 - Rewriting the codebase of the existing system to modern frameworks viz: `Spring` and `Hibernate ORM`.

 ### 2013 - 2015 as a Graduate Student at the University of Massachusetts, Lowell

-> Awarded Master of Sciences degree in Computer Science.
+> Awarded Master of Science degree in Computer Science.

 - In the Spring of 2014, I worked on a machine learning course [project](https://github.com/sushilraje8/SentimentalAnalysis-shared) that performed sentimental analysis on movie reviews and predicted the review rating.
-- In the Summer of 2014, I interned at GrateCare an MIT-based startup for nine weeks.
+- In the Summer of 2014, I interned at GrateCare, an MIT-based startup, for nine weeks.
-- In Fall 2014, developed an `Android` [application](https://github.com/py563/AndroidProject) for students to post classifieds about books with auto price suggestions, The application could scan ISBN codes to give suggestions about prices and autofill fields.
+- In Fall 2014, developed an `Android` [application](https://github.com/py563/AndroidProject) for students to post classifieds about books with auto price suggestions.
+The application could scan ISBN codes to give suggestions about prices and autofill fields.
 It also allowed students to send a request to buy the book.
 - In Spring 2015, I developed a `Python`-based web application on **20 Questions Game** for the `AI` coursework.

 ### 2012 - 2013 as an Associate Software Engineer at Tech Mahindra